hes-e39/lecture-3-react-start/README.md

 ### Rules for Components

 1. Every component should be a function that returns a renderable node (or simply return if using a functional component).
 This can be a string, an array, a number, a JSX expression.
-If you don't want to render anything, you are required to return `null` - returning `undefined` will result in an exception.
+If you don't want to render anything, you can simply return (which returns undefined) or return null.
+Note that this is a recent update, since in previous versions returning `undefined` would result in a runtime error.
 2. All components should use title case names.
 Use `MyComponent` instead of `myComponent`, `mycomponent` or `my_component`.
 3. If returning a JSX expression, it can only have a single parent: